stenvala/aws-cdk-legos/README.md

 * NPM is needed
 * Python 3 is needed

-## Samples available
+## Fully functional

-Samples are here in the order in which a newbie should go them through
+Samples are here in the order in which a newbie might go them through.

 ### ts-hello-world